Randal Grichuk Player Props: Rockies vs. Tigers

-Randal Grichuk -- 1-for-3 in his last game -- will be in action for the Colorado Rockies against the Detroit Tigers, with Michael Lorenzen on the hill, on June 30 at 8:10 PM ET.

-He had a one-hit performance in his most recent game (1-for-3) against the Dodgers.
+In his last game he had a one-hit performance (1-for-3) against the Dodgers.

 Randal Grichuk Game Info & Props vs. the Tigers